moviemasher/moviemasher.js/workspaces/documentation/md/guides/developer-server.md

 ```
 Alternatively, if you're wanting to build your own server you can just install and build off the [core library](https://www.npmjs.com/package/@moviemasher/moviemasher.js) instead.

+### _Please note_
-_Please note_ that this does not install a client implementation that interacts with this package.
+This does not install a client implementation that interacts with this package.
 Learn more about how the codebase is structured in the
 [Architecture Overview](https://moviemasher.com/docs/Architecture.html).

 ### Inclusion